Victordmss/Cookeat/README.md

 ## Cookeat
 <img src=screenshot/connexion_screen.png width=200>

-The home page of the cookeat application is this one 🏠.
+The first page of the cookeat application is this one 📱.
 You can see several options.
 If the user discovers the application, he can register with the "register" button.
 If the user already has an account, he can connect with his email and his password 🔐.
 In case of forgotten password, (a pop-up will indicate the type of error), an option allows him to reset it by mail 📧.

 <img src=screenshot/forgotpass_screen.png width=200>